 How the Thermocouple and Standing Pilot Work

 The thermocouple is an electronic device that senses if the pilot flame is hot enough to ignite natural gas or propane fuel to the burner.
-If the thermocouple thinks it's safe, then it keeps opening the main gas valve located in the pilot assembly.
-If the thermocouple or flame sensor does not sense enough heat from the pilot flame (such as when the pilot is out), then the thermocouple shuts off the gas valve to the burners.
+If the thermocouple thinks it's safe, then it allows the main gas valve in the pilot assembly to open up and stay open.
+If the thermocouple or flame sensor does not sense enough heat from the pilot flame (such as when the pilot is extinguished), then the thermocouple shuts off the gas valve to the burners.